arthurtyukayev/python-safer/README.md

 python-safer is an web scraping API wrapper written in Python for the [Department of Transportation's Safety and Fitness Electronic Records System](http://www.safersys.org/).

+### If you plan to use this package in production in any capacity, it's highly recommended to cache all of the results you get from the SAFER website.
+The SAFER website is highly unreliable and will randomly go down.

 Here is how you search for companies using python-safer
 ```python
 from safer import CompanySnapshot